 Knowing this information affected my long term motivation to donate.
 Unlike my gym membership, I now make regular follow up appointments.

 I can point to different storytelling techniques in this ask that made it different from the rest, and other aspects of motivational psychology that came together and made this ask more effective.

-Your Audience: Stories create a sense of shared identity.
+Stories create a sense of shared identity.
 A good story makes the audience members picture themselves in your narrative.
-Anytime you’re able to modify your story to the audience, the greater chance you’ll have at your message sticking.
-In this case I was getting a call not because I was on a list, but specifically because I was on a list of A-negative donors.
+Anytime you’re able to modify your story to the audience, the greater chance you’ll have at your message stick.
+In this case, I was getting a call not because I was on a list, but specifically because I was on a list of A-negative donors.
 In this story, the main character is like me, the only difference is that I’m on the other side of bad luck.
-This time. (“knock on wood”) I could identify with a person that I never met before, because I felt connected to them just on the bases that we have the same blood type.
+This time. (“knock on wood”) I could identify with a person that I never met before because I felt connected to them just on the bases that we have the same blood type.

 As a donor, there are different intrinsic reasons that pushed me to act.
 Drawing from the Seven Faces of Philanthropy, I would fall under two different categories: The Altruist and The Repayer.
 Each to varying degrees.

-• Do not seek activate participation in the organization (or a public agency partnership): My mom was a nurse, however I’m not very good in those type of situations.
-I’ve also watched too many Vampire Diaries to remain professional.
-Besides I think if I volunteered I’d eat all the cookies meant for the donors.
+• Do not seek to activate participation in the organization (or a public agency partnership): My mom was a nurse, however, I’m not very good in those type of situations.
+I’ve also watched too many Vampire Diaries remain professional.
+Besides, I think if I volunteered I’d eat all the cookies meant for the donors.

 • Are not concerned with formal recognition: Although a formal plaque is not necessary, I will admit to wearing the I Donated Blood Today, Be Nice To Me sticker when I leave.
 It’s also the only time I feel justified to take advantage of Priority Seating on the bus ride home.